The award nomination program for 2024 is open until January 15, 2024

 The D.K.C.
 MacDonald Memorial Lecturer is an important focus of the conference and the Lecturer is chosen by the Chair of the conference.
 This award is not open for nominations.

-The Metal Chemistry Award
+The Metal Chemistry Award (Open for nominations)

 History: The Metal Chemistry Award was conceived by Professor H. Hancock of the Technical University of Nova Scotia in 1988 to recognize outstanding contributions to metallurgical chemistry as epitomized by the inaugural winner, Professor L.M.
 Pidgeon of the University of Toronto.
 Since the time of its inception the award has included recipients from universities, industry and government laboratories engaged in research activities ranging from hydrometallurgy, molten salt chemistry, corrosion and fundamental physical chemistry bearing upon smelting and refining processes.